veltzer/demos-build-gradle/exercises/05_cpp_app.md

 * Hint: look at the code, it shows you the extra flags to link and to compile.

 * Hint: you also need to install the relevant library.

+* Now stop using gradles conventions for folders: put your source in `src` and make gradle use it.